DevCycleHQ/devcycle-docs/docs/best-practices/product-led-experimentation.md

 ![Attach a Metric](/mar-2024-attach-metric.gif)

 If your team wishes to conduct experiment analysis outside of DevCycle, you can export experiment data to an external destination, e.g. [Google Analytics](/integrations/google-analytics-4) or [Snowflake](/integrations/snowflake) .
-If you want to send data elsewhere, you can also leverage the ["Get All Features"](//sdk/features#getting-all-features) function in an SDK, which will return a map of all of the features that the user is currently in based on the information the SDK or API has received.
+If you want to send data elsewhere, you can also leverage the ["Get All Features"](//sdk/features#getting-all-features) function in an SDK, which will return a map of all of the Features that the user is currently in based on the information the SDK or API has received.

 ### QA & Testing

 Product managers can still actively participate during the development process, conducting QA checks in each environment.
-DevCycle's [Self-Targeting feature](/extras/advanced-targeting/self-targeting), allows product managers to serve themselves different variations of features safely without altering targeting rules in each environment.
+DevCycle's [Self-Targeting feature](/extras/advanced-targeting/self-targeting), allows product managers to serve themselves different Variations of Features safely without altering targeting rules in each environment.

 Alternatively, you can turn on the Feature/experiment in pre-prod or prod environments & **only** target internal users so your team can test the end experience for users.